Kathryn-Lim/Kathryn/README.md

 - Interested in coding and electronics.
 - Learning Python

-:wrench: I'm currently working on: Car Windshield HUD with RBP 3 and OpenAuto.
+:wrench: I'm currently working on: Creating chrome extensions

  > :smile:Learning More.